 It may seem counterintuitive, but despite the benefits of whole grains, there are times when it’s actually better for you to eat refined white rice.
-When your stomach is upset through chemo, or if you’ve undergone abdominal surgery or your intestines are irritated, foods rich in fiber can be difficult to digest.
-This is when your doctor may recommend you eat a bland diet.
-A bland diet consists of poached chicken or fish, steamed vegetables, and white rice, with no raw foods or whole grains.
-In these circumstances, you’ll find white rice to be a boon.
-Not only is it a quick source of energy, it’s easy to digest.
-My favorite choice is super long grained Basmati rice.
-Not only is it slightly lower on the glycemic index than other white rice (ref.
-The American Diabetic Association), it has a distinctive and deliciously aromatic flavor.
+When your stomach is upset through chemo, if you’ve... undergone abdominal surgery, or if your intestines are irritated, foods rich in fiber can be difficult to digest.
+In these circumstances, you’ll find white rice is easier to digest.
+Our favorite choice is super long-grained basmati rice.
+Not only is it slightly lower on the glycemic index than other white rice, it also has a distinctive and deliciously aromatic flavor.
 When you’re feeling better, it’s great as an occasional accompaniment to a tasty curry or stir-fry.

 Plain boiled rice is good to have on hand when you’re feeling tired and ill.
 It freezes well, so make a cup or two ahead of your infusion or surgery to bag and freeze in small portions.
 You’ll have frozen rice to break off chunks to quickly bulk up a soup, or to defrost either under cold water or in the body of the fridge.
 Heat the defrosted rice covered in a dish over hot water or in a mircowave for a side, or once you’re feeling better, use it to make some yummy fried rice.